borntofrappe/borntofrappe/playground/Pages/Landing Page/README.md

 ## Intersection observer

-Observe both illustrations included in the article elements.
+Observe both article elements to enable the animation of the vector graphics.

 ### ???